KwinyarutP/mldeployment-cpe393-MLOps1-4/homework/homework.md

 **Task:**
 Ensure that:
-- The "features" key exists
+- The "features" key exists//
 - Each input has exactly 4 float values
 - Invalid input returns a clear error message with HTTP 400